sizovs/sizovs.github.io/_posts/2022-07-08-welcome-to-our-tech-interview.md

 **That causes stress**.

 📈 The level of stress hormones in your blood increases.
 Excessive adrenaline and cortisol turn on fight-or-flight mode, which, in turn, awakens and intensifies your reactive thinking (System I) and shuts down your analytical thinking (System II).
 In other words, you become dumb.
+Much dumber than you normally are at work.
+Without even acknowledging it.

 > And start making stupid mistakes everywhere.
 Even in areas you're exceptionally good at.